 Place of Birth: Glasgow

-Bobby Blyth was a close friend of Gillies who recruited him to the College staff after The War.
-They also worked together on the east coast of Scotland their style at times became very similar, both favouring a pen and wash technique.
+Bobby Blyth was a close friend of Gillies who recruited him to the College staff after the War.
+They also worked together on the east coast of Scotland and their style at times became very similar, both favouring a pen and wash technique.
 Blyth was a brilliant draughtsman who made distinctive choices on the information he would include.
 Much of his work on paper has a relationship with English Neo-Romanticism, in particular Paul Nash, Graeme Sutherland and John Minton.
 Later on, based in Aberdeen, his work became more ‘colour-field’ with the drawing becoming less important.